cooperative-computing-lab/cctools/python_packaging/README.md

 ## OPTIONS

--h        Show this help message
+-h, --help                   Show this help message --toplevel                   Only include imports at the top level of the script.
+--function FUNCTION          Only include imports in the given function.
+--pkg-mapping IMPORT=NAME    Specify that the module imported as IMPORT in the code
+                             is provided by the pip/conda package NAME.

 ## EXIT STATUS